jbccc/audio_style_transfer/README.md

 ## Code

 The code is written in python 3.9.
 The repositories was initialized using poetry.
-I have also included a requirements.txt in the conda/ repository.

 You can easily import the package `proj_sdsc` and use the function that composes it.
 I know there is imperfection but I will try to refactor everything as soon as possible.